CouncilDataProject/cdptools_v2/docs/transcript_formats.md

 ---
 ## Notes
-The `EventPipeline` will set the "primary" transcript for each event gathered to `timestamped-sentences` if available.
+The `EventGatherPipeline` will set the "primary" transcript for each event gathered to `timestamped-sentences` if available.
 If `timestamped-sentences` was not returned by the speech recognition model in the outputs object, it will then choose, `timestamped-words`.
 Again if `timestamped-words` is not available, it will default to `raw` which should always be available regardless of which speech recognition model you choose or create.